You are here

 Thus my love for essential oils.

-Essential oils include a myriad of plant 'medicines' and seasonings and health enhancers with specific properties that I couldn't begin to cover here but I have included some things that have worked for me and others, as well as links for you to start exploring your own path with essential oils.
+Essential oils include a myriad of plant seasonings and health enhancers with specific properties that I couldn't begin to cover here but I have included some things that have worked for me and others.

 Cypress - good for relaxing tight neck muscles, as well as a blend called Deep Blue.